brunoro/brunoro.github.io/content/ios/xcode-plugins.md

 I always wondered why the autocomplete dialog from from XCode didn't use the same algorithm as the quick open functionality (accessed at **⌘ + ⇧ + O**).
 The [FuzzyAutocomplete](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) plugin does exactly that, using Xcode's own `IDEOpenQuicklyPattern` to implement a better autocomplete algorithm.
-A [fascinating writeup by chendo](http://chen.do/blog/2013/10/22/reverse-engineering-xcode-with-dtrace/?utm_source=github&utm_campaign=fuzzyautocomplete) explains how to use dtrace to inspect what the infamous IDE is doing under the hood.
+A [fascinating writeup by chendo](http://chen.do/blog/2013/10/22/reverse-engineering-xcode-with-dtrace/?utm_source=github&utm_campaign=fuzzyautocomplete) explains how he used `dtrace` to inspect what the infamous IDE is doing under the hood and implement this great plugin.

 ![Fuzzy Autocomplete demo](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin/raw/master/demo.gif)